dbohdan/s2png/README.md

 ### Windows

+You can download a Windows executable built from the latest commit from [AppVeyor](https://ci.appveyor.com/project/dbohdan/s2png/build/artifacts).

-You will need [MSYS2](http://msys2.github.io/).
+To build s2png you will need [MSYS2](http://msys2.github.io/).
 Install it and start the MSYS2 MINGW32 Shell.

 1\.
 Install the build dependencies.